wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    20. Vulnerability Management
    <br /><br />

-# SABSA
+## SABSA

-The SABSA (Sherwood Applied Business Security Architecture) is a "customizable" framework and methodology for enterprises, based on business requirements (like NIST for private businesses):
+The SABSA (Sherwood Applied Business Security Architecture) is a "customizable" framework and methodology for enterprises, based on business requirements (like NIST for private businesses).
+The framework uses six communication questions (What, Where, When, Why, Who, and How) that intersect with six layers of Enterprise Security Architecture (ESA) (operational, component, physical, logical, conceptual, and contextual):

 <img width="682" alt="cyber-scaba-matrix" src="https://user-images.githubusercontent.com/300046/89186535-29e68400-d559-11ea-9532-ac57a3f6d306.png">

-Enterprise Security Architecture (ESA).
+Four stages of a security program life cycle:

+   1. Plan and Organize
+   2. Implement
+   3. Operate and Maintain
+   4. Monitor and Evaluate
+   <br /><br />

+Focus of security awareness training:

+* Senior management: risk to the organization and the laws and regulations that affect the organization.
+* Middle management: policies, standards, baselines, guidelines, and procedures that affect security.
+* Technical staff: configuring and maintaining security controls, including how to recognize an attack when it occurs.
+* Regular staff: responsibilities regarding security for performing day-to-day tasks in a secure manner.

 ## Amazon's Compliance